 There are scores of places throughout Bogotá in which one can find quality beer, even if smaller brewers are thin on the ground

-The widest selection in town is to be found at the Monkey House, who pride themselves on bringing the concept of gastropubs to the city, (Calle 70A # 8-55 and Calle 119B # 6-21), with 15 draft taps and six local craft breweries represented across the two bars, and over 126 bottled beers in stock from around the world.
+The widest selection of craft beer in town is to be found at the Monkey House, who pride themselves on bringing the concept of gastropubs to the city, (Calle 70A # 8-55 and Calle 119B # 6-21), with 15 draft taps and six local craft breweries represented across the two bars, and over 126 bottled beers in stock from around the world.
 The most popular choice is no doubt the BBC and the BBC Bodegas, with dozens of locations citywide.
 BBC ales can also be found in a slightly different environment replete with decor all the way from Ireland at The Pub locations (Carrera 3 # 12-37; Carrera 12A No 83-48; Carrera 6A No. 117-45).

 One issue that is common in nascent beer markets is the dispensing of beer at bars.
 Lines must be kept clean, kegs chilled, and pressure must be just right.
 Bartenders should be trained on how to pour that perfect pint.
 If your beer comes to the table with more head than beer, you can rest assured that your “bartender” has no idea how to pour.